BRG-research/compas_singular/README.md

-# COMPAS_PATTERN
+# singular

-Topology finding of patterns
+topology finding of singularities in quad meshes